 Lay a super strong groundwork of learning addition, and learning it well.
 Addition and subtraction are very closely related, and the stronger a child’s addition skills, the easier it will be for him to master subtraction facts.

 Deliberately point out connections between addition and subtraction problems.
 One of the best ways to do this is by spending plenty of time on fact families, which make the relationship between addition and subtraction very clear.

 Give lots of practice with counters, math stories, objects, and any activities that let kids have hands-on practice with subtraction facts.
-The more they use these concepts in real life, the greater their understanding will be when working with numbers.
+Which back to school supplies will your child need in first grade.

 Use drill and memorization to make kids’ knowledge of subtraction facts automatic.
 Once they have a grasp of the general concept of subtraction, focus on building accuracy and speed through activities, games, and lots and lots of practice.
 (TIP: using a timer can make learning math facts a lot more fun!)

 As with all deep learning, choose activities that use children’s whole bodies.
 Different kids learn in different ways.
 Drill subtraction facts while jumping rope, make it into a clapping game, listen to a CD with subtraction songs, use flash cards, play memory games.
 Find what works for your kids and teach to their learning styles.